pranav-ganesh/tp/docs/DeveloperGuide.md

 * 2a.
 The given index is invalid.

     * 2a1.
 AddressBook shows an error message.

       Use case resumes at step 2.

-* 2b.
-The selected person is already being displayed

-    * 2b1.
-Application shows a message saying the person is already being displayed

-      Use case resumes at step 2.